Deanveloper/NewBlog/_posts/2017-10-25-lets-have-a-talk-about-app-permissions.markdown

 So now comes the question, how do we limit app's access to such services, without limiting what we want them to do?
 After all, it's really convenient to be able to take pictures inside of Facebook and instantly share them, I just don't want them taking pictures whenever they want.

 1. Use built-in apps which do not have permissions associated with them
-  * This is convenient for the user as they don't need to answer yet another pop-up.
+  * This is convenient for the user as they wouldn't need to answer yet another pop-up.
   * Allows access for a built-in camera app which only takes pictures when the user wants to.
   * Allows access to select a single contact (or group of contacts) through a built-in app.
   * Similar things for stuff like photos, microphone, etc.
-  * Perhaps even let the app provide a custom format for the camera/photos/whatever app.
+  * Perhaps even let the app provide a custom format or color scheme for the camera/photos/whatever app.
 2. Temporary permissions
   * Allow access for some amount of time, rather than once-and-forever.
-  * Could also be for the current session (revoke permission when user exits the app).
+  * Could also be for the current session (revoke permission when the user exits the app).
   * ie: Allow Google Maps to use my location (even in the background) for a few minutes/hours.
   * Give access for the app to request more time from the user if needed.
 3. Warn the user